Submarines of the Imperial Japanese Navy: Type AM1/A2 (I-12)

-Type AM2/AM (I-13, I-14)
+Type AM2/A3 (I-13, I-14)

-The Type A Modified 2 or Junsen Type A Modified 2 type (甲型改二 or 巡潜甲型改二, (Cruiser submarine) Type A Modified 2) (Type AM (A Modified), I-13-class) submarines was a large seaplane-carrying submarine, with hangar space for two aircraft.
+The Type A Modified 2 or Junsen Type A Modified 2 type (甲型改二 or 巡潜甲型改二, (Cruiser submarine) Type A Modified 2) (Type A Mod.2, I-13-class) submarines was a large seaplane-carrying submarine, with hangar space for two aircraft.
 These giant submarines were originally of the A2 type, but following the cancellation of a number of I-400-class submarines, their design was revised after construction started to carry a second aircraft.
 The seaplanes were to be the Aichi M6A1 bomber carrying 800 kg bombs.
 The range and speed of these submarines was remarkable, 21,000 nmi at 16 kn, but their underwater performance was compromised, making them easy targets.